 The most famous jumps races are The Grand National, The Cheltenham Gold Cup and The Champion Hurdle.

-The main jumps racing festivals include the Cheltenham Festival, The Dublin Racing Festival and The Aintree Grand National meeting.
+The main jumps racing festivals include the Cheltenham Festival, the Dublin Racing Festival and the Aintree Grand National meeting.

-The type of jump races are:
+The types of jump races are:

 Hurdle Races